 Lean a bit of weight toward the target for improved stability and direction.
 This small adjustment can prevent swaying during the swing.

-These tweaks help maintain consistent balance while playing golf in the wind, no matter how tricky it gets out there!
+These tweaks help you maintain consistent balance while playing golf in the wind, no matter how tricky the conditions become.

 Assess wind direction and strength on every shot